MBcom/bbb-clustersip/astregbackend/readme.md

 systemctl start astregbackend
 ```

-See extconfig.conf and sorcery.conf for examples on how to use with Asterisk.

 # Operating

-* ensure that the RedisExpiration is bigger than your SIP registration expirationtime!
+* ensure that the RedisExpiration is bigger than your SIP registration expirationtime! see `astregbackend.conf`
-* ensure that astregbackend parameter *digits* matches your BBB setting *defaultNumDigitsForTelVoice*
+* ensure that astregbackend parameter *digits* matches your BBB setting *defaultNumDigitsForTelVoice* (Defaults to 5 and https://github.com/MBcom/kubernetes-greenlight is using 5 digits too)